jihoonme/github-template/README.md

-# github-template
-Github Template for jihoon.me
+# Github Template

+Repository for Jihoon.me Template

+## Lisence
+`github-template` is under MIT license.
+See the LICENSE file for more info.